The Filth (comics)

 The Filth is a comic book limited series, written by Grant Morrison and drawn by Chris Weston and Gary Erskine.
 It was published by the Vertigo imprint of American company DC Comics in 2002.

 Publication history

 The Filth was Grant Morrison's second major creator-owned series for Vertigo after The Invisibles.
 Initially starting as a Nick Fury proposal for Marvel Comics, Morrison adapted it as a 13-part series for Vertigo.
-The title refers both to the police (in British slang) and to pornography (in which Morrison "immersed" themselves while "researching" the series).
-Morrison has said that the series is their favorite among their works.
+The title refers both to the police (in British slang) and to pornography (in which Morrison "immersed" himself while "researching" the series).
+Morrison has said that the series is his favorite among their works.

 Plot

 The series tells the story of Greg Feely, a bachelor whose main interests are his cat and masturbating to pornography.
 Feely is actually a member of a shadowy organization called The Hand and their attempts to keep society on the path to the "Status Q".